LightningReflex/Rerouted/README.md

 <h2>✈ Features</h2>

-Here're some of the features:
+Here are some of the features:

 *   Run any jar file you want
 <p>&nbsp;</p>